mdboop/kaeru/README.md

 2. Cleanup the html markup before exporting
 3. Make everything way more FP
 4. Fix anki template and figure out how to distribute
-5. Continue reducing friction from jisho -> anki
+5. Continue reducing friction from jisho -> anki (too many clicks required in anki)
 6. Add configuration options (only first entry, no furigana, etc.)
 7. Tests! (lol should be way higher)